-They want to be the centre of attention in every situation.
+They want to be the center of attention in every situation.
 They want admiration.
 What is narcissistic personality disorder without large doses of boasting, bragging, exaggerating and making themselves out to be the best at everything?!

 Another of the symptoms of narcissism shows up if they can't have what you have (for example, a skill), or even if they can't have you.
 In this case they will often make it so that you can't use that skill either, or they will set out to destroy you in some way so that you can't function.
 Ask any man who has divorced a female narcissist!
 Yes, there are male victims of domestic violence, too.

 In general they will lie, cheat, exaggerate, deceive and con people to have regular narcissistic supply: praise, adoration, gifts, compliments, reassurance, money, the pleasure of being able to dominate, control or even destroy others etc. With parental narcissism, the children are often used as their source of supply.
 Read more here about toxic traits, signs of a toxic parent, signs of a manipulative teenager and dealing with a toxic family.